cr0hn/enteletaor/doc/source/advanced.rst

 Finding cache keys
 __________________

 First step is find possible cache keys in Redis.
-Enteleteaor has the option ``--search`` that will try to find this keys:
+Enteletaor has the option ``--search`` that will try to find this keys:

 .. code-block:: bash

-    # enteleteaor redis cache -t 10.10.0.10
+    # enteletaor redis cache -t 10.10.0.10
     [ * ] Starting Enteletaor execution
     [ * ] Looking for caches in '10.10.0.10'...
     [ * ]   - Possible cache found in key: 'flask_cache_view//'